isobelcochrane938/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

 In the realm of coding, this translates to aiming for clean, readable, and maintainable code.
 It reminds us that while a complex solution may seem impressive, it often leads to bugs, difficulty in collaboration, and challenges in future updates.
 Strive to write simple solutions first, then build complexity only as necessary.
 Remember, the best code is the code that others can easily understand and work with."

+# 2024-01-17
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+In software development, strive to write clear, concise, and maintainable code that solves the problem at hand without unnecessary complexity.
+Remember, 'Premature optimization is the root of all evil.'
+Focus on writing code that's easy to understand and modify, for tomorrow you may be the one reading or debugging it."

+This encapsulates the importance of clarity, avoiding over-engineering, and the long-term value of simplicity in programming.
+It also echoes Donald Knuth's famous quote about optimization, emphasizing that unless performance analysis indicates a need, focusing on simple, readable code is often more beneficial than premature optimization.